When Spousal Consent Is Required

 A married person who falsely and fraudulently represents himself or herself as competent to sell or mortgage real estate, when the validity of the sale or mortgage requires the assent or concurrence of the wife or husband, and, under such representations, knowingly conveys or mortgages the real estate, is guilty of a class 5 felony.

 A.R.S. § 33-457A class 5 felony in Arizona carries serious penalties, including potential prison time.
-The law treats this as more than a civil matter because the deception can cause significant financial harm to an unsuspecting buyer or lender.
+The law treats this as more than a civil matter.
+The deception can cause significant financial harm to an unsuspecting buyer or lender.

 Why This Matters for Property Owners